Rabadan-uelectronics/DualMCU-RP2040-Arduino-Package/README.md

 ![image](https://github.com/UNIT-Electronics/DualMCU/blob/main/Docs/RP2040-Enter_Bootloader_mode.jpg)

-Then hit the Reset and BOOT buttons and the sketch should be transferred and start to run.
+Then hit the RST and BOOT buttons and the sketch should be transferred and start to run.

 ![image](https://github.com/UNIT-Electronics/DualMCU/blob/main/Docs/RP2040-Boot_button.jpg)